The Future of Self-inflating Tires

 The AutoPump tire-inflator system by Cycloid has a small, wheel-hub-mounted pump that is powered by the turning of the wheels.
 When the system's monitor detects a drop in pressure of 2 to 3 psi, it pumps air into the underinflated tire.
 AutoPump has a warning system that is activated when there is a puncture.

-For more information on self-inflating tires and related topics, check out the links on the next page.
+For more information on self-inflating tires and related topics, check out the links below.